aniruddhav25/Recipe-App/README.md

 Your app is ready to be deployed!

->**Features:**
+>**Features:**\
-1.Search your favourite recipes
+1.Search your favourite recipes\
-2.Get the total amount of ingredients required on basis of your servings.
+2.Get the total amount of ingredients required on basis of your servings.\
-3.Maintain a shopping list of the ingredients
+3.Maintain a shopping list of the ingredients\
-4.Add recipes to your favourite list.(Used browser local storage.List remains intact even if you refresh the browser.)
+4.Add recipes to your favourite list.(Used browser local storage.List remains intact even if you refresh the browser).